LightSolverInternal/laser-mind-client/README.md

 pip install --find-links=<laser-mind-client repo folder>/packages laser-mind-client
 ```

-if using an environment based on this repository folder we can simply write:
+If using an environment based on this repository folder we can simply write:
 ```
 pip install --find-links=./packages laser-mind-client
 ```